 The author is a journalist, and his account of learning how to identify psychopaths is fascinating and humorous.
-(Mr. Ronson is also the author of The Men Who Stare at Goats).
+(Jon Ronson also wrote The Men Who Stare at Goats).
 This is not a self-help book.
 However, as entertaining as it is, it is full of facts.
 Those who are well on their way to recovery from living with a psychopath or personality disordered individual will be able to appreciate this more than anyone who is just starting to learn about the topic.

-Here’s the author giving an excerpt from his book.
-He also goes through Dr. Hare’s PCL-R (see #7 below for more information).
+The video below shows the author reading an excerpt from his book.
+He also goes through Dr. Hare's PCL-R (see #7 below for more information).

 - Full title: Toxic Parents: Overcoming Their Hurtful Legacy and Reclaiming Your Life

 - Author: Dr. Susan Forward with Craig Buck

 I recommend it for anyone who grew up with toxic parents/guardians.
 For the most part, this reading contains practical advice.
 However, there are a couple of points that the author and I disagree on.

 It's useful for naming common behaviors of abusers/manipulators, how to recognize when you are being manipulated, and how to assert yourself in such situations.
 The author also discusses feelings of guilt in the victim and why (and how) we enable the abuser.
 Of course, the subject of how to stop enabling an emotional bully is also covered.